-This leaves the online programs, wherever the MBA-student-to-be lives. they like the convenience factor.
+This leaves online programs.
+Wherever the MBA-student-to-be lives, they'll like the convenience factor.
 They appreciate that, if a challenging situation at work develops, they can “pause” their current class, take care of the issue, then, when everything has settled down, resume the class.

-As you considered your options, you ruled many of them out.
-You may be the most attracted to an online program simply because of its convenience to your life.
+As you consider your options, you'll end up ruling many of them out.
+You may be the most attracted to an online program simply because of its convenience.
 Sure, you’re going to be busier.
-But you know that, when you finish, you’re going to be holding something so valuable that you’re going to be better able to change your life so that you can offer more to your loved ones.
+But you know that, when you finish, you’re going to be holding something very valuable and that you’re going to be better able to change your life so that you can offer more to your loved ones.

 When you first started college, you went to your classes on-campus.
-You needed books, notebooks, pens, pencils, a parking permit, a bike, skateboard or vehicle.
+You needed books, notebooks, pens, pencils, a parking permit, a bike, and a vehicle to get around.
 If you lived on campus, you may not have had to buy very much food, especially if you ate in the dining room.

 With an online MBA program, you’ll need an internet connection and a computer.
 You may also need a printer.
 Books?
-You won’t have to worry about these, because they will be available digitally.
-You’ll download and print out class handouts—in quantity.
+You may not have to worry about these because they will be available digitally.
+You’ll download and print out class handouts — in quantity.
 To protect the files on your computer, you should also invest in an external hard drive so you can back your materials up.

 “But what about connecting with fellow students?”
 This is a definite consideration.
-Some universities have created residency weekends, explained earlier.
+Some universities have created residency weekends for this, as was discussed earlier.
 In addition, you’ll be part of an online class forum.
 As you communicate with fellow students on class questions and discussions, you’ll also be able to do so with your instructors.
 In this way, you’ll get some connection.
 You’ll get to know fellow students and instructors.
-It won’t be face-to-face, but you may be able to save contact information and, once you’ve graduated, stay in contact, either as friends or for networking purposes.
+It may not be face-to-face, but you may be able to save contact information and, once you’ve graduated, stay in contact, either as friends or for networking purposes.

 If you live miles away from the university you want to attend for your online MBA, that’s not a concern.
 The internet brings us all closer together.
 So it is with classes offered in an online MBA.

 Non-traditional students are worried about the quality of education they will receive from an online MBA program.
 There is no difference.
-In fact, because you are likely to opt for online courses, you will be more disciplined than students attending face-to-face classes.
+In fact, because you are opting for online courses, you will be more disciplined than students attending face-to-face classes.

-Program cost is another major factor for you.
-The factors that you consider as you evaluate this question can include interactions with professors and class peers, fairness, a strong support system and course rigor.
+Program cost is another major factor.
+The factors that you consider as you evaluate this question can include interactions with professors and class peers, fairness, a strong support system, and course rigor.
 You want your classes to challenge you academically and intellectually.
-You may want to see features such as positive attitudes from instructors, high involvement, high levels of participation from fellow students, high-quality technology and high media richness (you will get some class materials from related media, and it needs to be easily viewable).
+You may want to see features such as positive attitudes from instructors, high involvement, high levels of participation from fellow students, high-quality technology, and high media richness (you will get some class materials from related media, and it needs to be easily viewable).